The European Patent Office (EPO) is the second-largest European organisation, employing 6 500 staff from over 30 countries.

 - citizenship of one of the member states of the European Patent Organisation. (see www.epo.org/member-states for the full list of countries).

-- a full university degree in physics, chemistry, engineering or the natural sciences, relevant to the technical field in which you would like to work (see www.epo.org/examiners-fields for a list of technical fields with job openings).
+- diploma of completed university studies at master's level in physics, chemistry, engineering or the natural sciences, relevant to the technical field in which you would like to work (see www.epo.org/examiners-fields for a list of technical fields with job openings).

 - proficiency in one of the EPO's three official languages (English, French and German), and the ability to understand the other two (although applications from candidates who have an excellent knowledge of one official language but are able to understand only one of the other two may be considered if they are willing to learn the third).